nick2195/forJenkins/README.md

 # forJenkins
-**Small pipe to show how Jenkins works with gitrepo(.gitignore, Dockerfile, Jenkinsfile) with Project.**
+**Small pipe to show how Jenkins works with gitrepo(.dockerignore, Dockerfile, Jenkinsfile) with Project.**